Compare IPTV Subscription Plans

 Check the channel count claim #

-Anything over 8,000 channels is a wholesale CDN dump, not curated UK service.
+Anything over 8,000 channels is a wholesale CDN dump, not selected UK service.
 The realistic working channel count for UK plus Europe plus US plus selected international is around 2,500.
 Inflated counts mean dead streams in your guide and a provider whose marketing optimises for volume over quality.

 Check the connection limit #